steinea/obsidian-vault/_templates/dataview_publish.md

   ],
   [
 	"playingcompleted",
-	'TABLE WITHOUT ID file.link AS "Perfect Games", platform AS Platform, duration.hours AS "Hours", trophies AS Trophies, date AS Date FROM "constellation/games" WHERE progress = "complete" SORT date DESC', ],
+	'TABLE WITHOUT ID file.link AS "Perfect Games", platform AS Platform, duration.hours AS "Hours", trophies AS Trophies, percent AS %, date AS Date FROM "constellation/games" WHERE progress = "complete" SORT date DESC', ],
   [
 	"playingstopped",
-	'TABLE WITHOUT ID file.link AS "Incomplete Games", platform AS Platform, duration.hours AS "Hours", trophies AS Trophies, date AS Date FROM "constellation/games" WHERE progress = "stopped" SORT date DESC', ],
+	'TABLE WITHOUT ID file.link AS "Incomplete Games", platform AS Platform, duration.hours AS "Hours", trophies AS Trophies, percent AS %, date AS Date FROM "constellation/games" WHERE progress = "stopped" SORT date DESC', ],
   [
 	"playingmost",